CorySimon/pyIAST/docs/index.rst

 Use
 ===

 Start up Python 2.6 or 2.7.
-I strongly recommend using [IPython Notebook](http://ipython.org/notebook.html).
+I strongly recommend using `IPython Notebook <http://ipython.org/notebook.html>`_.
 As an example for use, see the `/test` directory.
 We test the IAST code with a binary mixture of Xe and Kr in IRMOF-1.

-Simulated pure component adsorption isotherms at 298 K (from single componenent grand-canonical Monte Carlo) are present in:
+Simulated pure-component adsorption isotherms at 298 K (from single componenent grand-canonical Monte Carlo) are present in:

 - `IRMOF-1_clean_Xe_isotherm_298K.csv`
 - `IRMOF-1_clean_Kr_isotherm_298K.csv`